rpgp/rpgp/README.md

 rPGP offers a flexible low-level API and gives users the ability to build higher level PGP tooling in the most compatible way possible.
 Additionally, it fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification].

-### Cargo features

-- `bzip2`: Enables bzip2 support
-- `asm`: Enables assembly based optimizations
-- `wasm`: Allows building for wasm
-- `draft-pqc`: Enables implementation of draft-ietf-openpgp-pqc-12 (This is unstable and can have breaking changes in patch releases.
-DO NOT USE IN PRODUCTION!)

 ## Notable Users & Libraries built using rPGP

 - [Delta Chat]: Cross-platform messaging app that works over e-mail